I tried the three most popular cheap fitness trackers on Amazon: here is my honest opinion

 I, gullibly, agreed and took on the not-so-noble task of analysing fitness wearables that cost less than a large takeaway pizza.
 As matter of fact, the price of the three trackers in question combined costs less than a Fitbit Inspire 2, and that's not even the best Fitbit.

-It would unfair of me to just say 'these fitness trackers are awful' so I'm not going to do that.
+Nevertheless, it would unfair of me to just say 'these fitness trackers are awful' so I'm not going to do that.
 But should you buy any of them if you want to improve your fitness level or track everyday activity?
-Without further ado, let's see how these fitness band perform…
+Without further ado, let's see how these fitness band perform.

 Letscom Smart Watch ID205L review